 In advance of an EEG test, tell the professional administering the test—whether that’s a doctor, employer or researcher—about any regular medications you take.
 It’s recommended that you wash your hair the night before the procedure and leave it free of any products.
 Avoid drinking or eating any caffeine at least 8 hours before the test.
 If you have to sleep during the EEG procedure, you may be instructed to limit your sleep the night before to ensure your brain can relax properly during the test.

 You’ll feel no pain or discomfort during an EEG procedure.
 During a clinical EEG procedure, you’ll be lying on a bed or a reclining chair and instructed to close your eyes.
-An EEG technician, someone who installs EEG systems, measures your head and marks where to apply the EEG leads.
+An EEG technician measures your head and marks where to apply the leads.

 EEG test side effects are rare.
 The electrodes don’t produce any sensations; they only record brain activity.
 Persons with epilepsy may experience a seizure from stimuli such as flashing lights during the procedure.
 A seizure during an EEG test is nothing to be scared of—it can actually help doctors diagnose the type of epilepsy and tailor the treatment recommend.

-The neurologist then sends the EEG test results back to the doctor who ordered the test.
+The neurologist then sends the EEG measurement back to the doctor who ordered the test.
 Your doctor may schedule an appointment to review the EEG images and discuss the results with you.
 Depending on your condition, you may be recommended a service called EEG neurofeedback or biofeedback as a follow-up.
+For example, people looking to strengthen brainwave patterns associated with focus might engage in neurofeedback therapy for ADHD.

 Different Types of EEG Devices